 TWO SCORES, TWO QUESTIONS

-• Stress Score (0-100) — How hard is it to buy a home here right now?
-Measures current affordability pain relative to local incomes.
+• Stress Score (0-100) — How hard is it to buy here right now?
+Measures current affordability pain.

-• Crash Risk Score (0-100) — How vulnerable is this market to a price correction?
-Measures signals that historically precede housing downturns.
+• Crash Risk Score (0-100) — How vulnerable to a price correction?
+Measures pre-downturn signals.

-A market can be highly stressed but low crash risk (expensive but stable, like San Francisco) or low stress but high crash risk (affordable but overbuilt, like some Sun Belt metros).
-The two scores together give a complete picture.
+A market can be high stress / low risk (expensive but stable) or low stress / high risk (affordable but overbuilt).
+The two together give the complete picture.

 InputWeight